dford-avb/dford-avb.github.io/devdocs-m1/_includes/comp-man/backup.md

 After you pass all readiness checks, you can back up:

-*	The Magento 2 file system (excluding `var` and `pub/static` directories)
+*	The Openmage 2 file system (excluding `var` and `pub/static` directories)
 *	The `pub/media` directory
-*	The Magento 2 database
+*	The Openmage 2 database

-Backups are stored in the `var/backups` directory and can be restored at any time using the [`magento setup:rollback`]({{ page.baseurl }}/install-gde/install/cli/install-cli-uninstall-mods.html#instgde-cli-uninst-mod-roll) or using the Magento Admin.
+Backups are stored in the `var/backups` directory and can be restored at any time using the [`openmage setup:rollback`]({{ page.baseurl }}/install-gde/install/cli/install-cli-uninstall-mods.html#instgde-cli-uninst-mod-roll) or using the Openmage Admin.

 To back up: